 QualityAt first, you may think that the work quality of in-house developers is much better because of good salary, high motivation, the ability to stay focused on a single project, so such team is relatively easy to manage.
 On the contrary, offshore team from another part of the world is not that easy to control from the USA.
 It doesn’t probably have the same high motivation as your in-house developers.
 There is one trick, however – it is you who can actually motivate or demotivate the outsourcing team you’ve hired.
 It can become a full-fledged loyal and productive part of your company.
 Just hire dedicated professionals from overseas who have good skills and extensive experience in your industry.
 Such employees usually apply their own well-honed custom methods to do the job faster and keep the same level of quality as their in-house counterparts, or perform even better.
 Therefore, motivation is the only thing you need to bridge the quality gap, increase the loyalty of your offshore team and, consequently, improve its productivity.

 Motivation – What Is It All About?What is the main problem connected with motivation?
 Is it really that important?
 The answer is “yes”!
 Would you do your job the best way you can, having zero interest and encouragement?
 I’m sure, you wouldn’t.
-If you expect excellent results, be ready to spend some time on learning what makes people tick.
+Software development best practices have shown that you have to be ready to spend some time on learning what makes people tick.
 It is in people’s nature to lose passion with the course of time.
 They can keep their noses to the grindstone for the first 3–4 months, but, sooner or later, you might find out that one of your best employees doesn’t show excellence any more.
 An important thing which you should keep in mind is that motivation is like fire, and it’s up to you whether to keep it alive or let it die out.

 Offshore Team ChallengesWe carried out an investigation which lasted 1 year.
 Over 200 offshore developers working for different companies and projects were interviewed and their answers were estimated.
 This investigation concerns regular employees who work at the same project for a long time and don’t have special tasks within its framework.
 I’ve shared some of our results below – a diagram showing the decrease of motivation among offshore professionals who were working without motivation for 1 one year.